IskenderWang/customscenery-dev/README.md

 # customscenery-dev

+Disregard China elevation data, moving that to its own repo

 Note: The USSS scenery is already built for FG by our friend M. Danilov (@mimino), but since I aim to include it in the custom scenery directory along with the other Russian airports, I included it along with the rest from the xplane gateway

 Polygons I know you're able to obtain, and all the OSM data and shapefiles you'll need can be found at these links: